Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 13. Vagator Hilltop

-Coming to the North Goa beaches, Vagator is a popular beach.
-Known for the cliff side views, Vagator is a popular spot to spend the day bathing in the river, dining at some nearby restaurants such as Olive Goa or shopping for souvenirs.
-There are even quite a few street food stalls in this cliff top area and a few benches to relax and enjoy the view.
+Coming to the North Goa beaches, Vagator is one of the popular beaches here.
+Known for the epic cliffside views, Vagator is a popular spot to spend the day bathing in the river, dining at some nearby restaurants such as Olive Goa or shopping for souvenirs.
+There are even quite a few street food stalls in this clifftop area and a few benches to relax and enjoy the view.
+Additionally, a lot of the rave parties in Goa are held in Vagator, if you're into all that.

 15. Siolim Riverside Chapel